mcconville/blog/_posts/blog/2020-01-31-beyond-processed-food.md

 tags : [vegan]
 ---

-Last year might be considered a turning point for the interest in vegan food consumption, because in part of the phenomena known as 'Beyond Meat'.
+Last year seemed a sort of turning point for vegan food consumption, because in no small part of the phenomena known as 'Beyond Meat'.
 <img src="https://raw.githubusercontent.com/mcconville/blog/gh-pages/images/beyond%20food%402x.png" width="100%">
-Beyond Meat is an engineered, entirely plant based replacement for hamburgers, sausages and even ground beef in burritos.
-It is increasingly available at restaurants like A&W, Mucho Burrito, Tim Hortons, Burger King and more as well as in chilled cases at pretty much all of the grocery stores.
+[Beyond Meat](https://www.beyondmeat.com/) is an engineered, entirely plant based replacement for hamburgers, sausages and even ground beef in burritos.

+It is cropping up at restaurants like A&W, Mucho Burrito, Tim Hortons, Burger King and more as well as in chilled cases at pretty much all of the grocery stores.
 It's a good news story.
 Maybe even a great one I think.
 At least the A&W burgers taste great.

 As a vegan, I was as excited to taste it, cook with it, and learn more about it.
 I like it, and I like that there are so many more options for vegetarians and vegan fast food these days too.

 #### Plant Based Economy

-I've been vegetarian a long time, and my diet has shaken out a few favorite substitutes for 'regular everyday food' too ... for example:
+I've been vegetarian a long time, and over the years my diet has shaken out a few favorite substitutes for 'regular everyday food' too ... for example:

 * [Barista Blend](https://www.califiafarms.com/products/barista-blend-32oz)
 * [Chao cheese](https://fieldroast.com/products/chao/)